userctf/function-extractor/README.md

 This extensions allows you to easy separate block of your code in to different functions

+## Install
+To install this plugin you need to copy folder of this add-on to your add-ons folder.
+In linux it placed in `~/.vscode/extensions/`

 ## Example
 ```js
 let a = 10;